tagnja/LearningNotes/web-development/java-web/spring-boot/_questions-spring-boot.md

 - What is spring boot?
 Why need to use spring boot?
 How to use?
 Its pros and cons?
 - What does spring-boot-starter-parent exactly do in pom file
 - What is the function of spring-boot-starter-web  dependency
+- Spring Boot Work Principles

 ### Main

 ### What is spring boot?
-Why need to use it?
-How to use?
-Its pros and cons?

 **What is Spring Boot**